Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: Application and material realization

 Since any pseudo-vector DF obeys the same transformation as spin under point symmetry operations, our theory and algorithm above can be directly applied to the locking between valley/momentum and any pseudo-vector DF.
-Here, we use Berry curvature $\bm{\Omega}$ of RuO$_2$ as an example.
+Here, we use Berry curvature $\bm{\Omega}$ of RbV$_2$Te$_2$O as an example.
 This $\bm{\Omega}$-momentum locking phenomenon was first proposed in the TSVL 2H-MoS$_2$ \cite{xiao2012coupled} and is the origin of valley Hall effect \cite{2014VHEMak}.
-Based on our CSVL results, the $\bm{\Omega}$-momentum locking should be the same elementary kind, i.e., Tet-$L^2_{4'}$-Para and Ort-$L^2_{2}$-Orth.
-In addition, as $\overline{G} = \{\overline{G}^E,-1\overline{G}^E,2_{110}\overline{G}^E,m_{110}\overline{G}^E\}$ and $\overline{G}^E = 4'$, there are four copies of $L^{2}_{4'}$ after the decomposition with respect to the elementary kind of CSVL.
-The distribution of $\bm{\Omega}(k_x,k_y,0)$ obtained by first-principles calculations is shown in Fig.~\ref{fig4}(d) which indeed follows the prediction from our algorithm.
-These petal-shaped regions with same magnitude and alternating signs of $\Omega_z$ are eight valleys belonging to $L^{2}_{4'}/L^2_{2}$ class, which will generate valley or spin Hall effect that are expected to reveal richer phenomena or properties of CSVL materials.
-Importantly, as long as the AFM symmetry strictly preserved, the total ${\bm{\Omega}}$ must be zero and the anomalous Hall effect is not allowed.
-However, same as the PZM discussed above, a symmetry breaking induced by external strains will lead to non-zero net ${\bm{\Omega}}$ via either imbalanced occupation or $\bm{\Omega}$ titling and hence the corresponding anomalous Hall effect, which can be referred to piezo-Hall effect.
-Besides, other approaches breaking the same crystal symmetry such as intrinsic distortions or finite magnetization due to Dzyaloshinsky-Moriya interaction will also generate net ${\bm{\Omega}}$ and the anomalous Hall effect.
+Based on our CSML results, the $\bm{\Omega}$-momentum locking should be the same elementary kind, i.e., Tet-$L^2_{4'}$-Para and Ort-$L^2_{2}$-Orth.
+In addition, as $\overline{G} = \{\overline{G}^E,-1\overline{G}^E,2_{110}\overline{G}^E,m_{110}\overline{G}^E\}$ and $\overline{G}^E = 4'$, there are four copies of $L^{2}_{4'}$ after the decomposition with respect to the elementary kind of CSML.
+The distribution of $\bm{\Omega}(k_x,k_y,0)$ obtained by first-principles calculations is shown in Fig.~\ref{fig4}(d), which indeed follows the prediction from our algorithm.
+These fan-shaped regions with same magnitude and alternating signs of $\Omega_z$ are four valleys belonging to $L^{2}_{4'}/L^2_{2}$ class, which will generate valley or spin Hall effect that are expected to reveal richer phenomena or properties of CSML materials.
+Importantly, as long as the AFM symmetry is strictly preserved, the total ${\bm{\Omega}}$ must be zero and the anomalous Hall effect is forbidden.
+However, same as the PZM discussed above, a symmetry breaking induced by external strains will lead to non-zero net ${\bm{\Omega}}$ via either imbalanced occupation or $\bm{\Omega}$ tilting and hence the corresponding anomalous Hall effect, which can be referred to as piezo-Hall effect.
+Besides, other approaches breaking the same crystal symmetries such as intrinsic distortions or finite magnetization due to Dzyaloshinsky-Moriya interaction can also generate net ${\bm{\Omega}}$ and the anomalous Hall effect.